MicrosoftDocs/visualstudio-docs/docs/install/uninstall-visual-studio.md

 This page walks you through uninstalling Visual Studio, our integrated suite of productivity tools for developers.

-> [!NOTE]
-> This topic applies to Visual Studio on Windows.
-For Visual Studio for Mac, see [Uninstall Visual Studio for Mac](/visualstudio/mac/uninstall).

 > [!TIP]
-> If you're having trouble with your instance of Visual Studio, try the **Repair** tool.
-For more information, see [Repair Visual Studio](../install/repair-visual-studio.md).
+> If you're having trouble with your instance of Visual Studio, try [the **Repair**  Visual Studio](../install/repair-visual-studio.md) tool.
 >
-> If you want to change the location for some of your Visual Studio files, it's possible to do so without uninstalling your current instance.
-For more information, see [Select the installation locations in Visual Studio](../install/change-installation-locations.md).
+> To change the location for some of your Visual Studio files, it's possible to do so without uninstalling your current instance as described in [Select the installation locations](../install/change-installation-locations.md).
->
-> For general troubleshooting tips, see [Troubleshoot Visual Studio installation and upgrade issues](../install/troubleshooting-installation-issues.md).

 ::: moniker range="vs-2017"